What's happened to my hair? Audric:

 - After Doc experiences God in Lester Del Rey 's short story For I Am A Jealous People, his hair turns white.

 - Use of magic eventually bleaches mages' hair in the Heralds of Valdemar series by Mercedes Lackey.
+(This is also why Companions are white.)

 - In the Corean Chronicles beings who use the conduits linking worlds are transformed due to the long journey.
 This makes identifying ifrits and those possessed by their powers easier for those who know.